TinusHeystek/new-world-minimap-release/.github/ISSUE_TEMPLATE/bug_report.md

 - Resolution
 - Os version
 - Minimap Version you are using
-- [ ] Is it related to the coordinates' system ?

 **Screenshots**
 If applicable, add screenshots to help explain your problem.